alliedelano/soloLTB/README.md

 * MongoDB Atlas

 ## Getting Started
-Check out the app here: [Solo, Looking to Build](https://sololtb.herokuapp.com/)
+Check out the app here: [Solo: Looking to Build](https://sololtb.herokuapp.com/)

 I used a Trello board to help organize the development of this app, from planning through deployment: [Trello Board - Solo LTB](https://trello.com/b/IjHBTxH9/project-4-solo-ltb)